HunorMarton/svg-tutorial/src/content/svg/use.md

 Instead of repeating the same code over and over again we can also create a definition for a shape and reuse it.
 Here we define a branch of a snowflake and then use it six times with different rotations.

-### How to Draw Paths with SVG

 The branch is defined as a `path`.
-The path is the most powerful SVG tag.
-We can define pretty much anything with paths and if you open any SVG file, you will see paths mostly.

-The shape of the path is defined by the `d` attribute.
-Here we define several drawing commands.
-A command always starts with a letter defining the command type and ends with a coordinate.
-Here we only have the two most simple commands, move to and line to.
-The move to command moves the cursor to a point without drawing a line and the line to command draws a straight line from the previous point.
-A command always continues the previous command so when we draw a line we only define the endpoint.
-The starting point will be the previous command’s endpoint.
-This path is a bit unusual because there are several move to commands in it to draw the main branch and each side branches with the same path.
+Earlier we already covered <a href="/svg/basic-path">how to draw basic paths</a>.
+Here we draw the branch in a similar way.
 We can draw a simple line – the main branch – by using the move to (`M`) and line to (`L`) commands:

 <div class="grid-200">